Barringtonia macrostachya

 Barringtonia macrostachya grows as a shrub or tree up to 30 m tall, with a trunk diameter of up to 95 cm.
 The bark is brown, greenish yellow, greyish brown or brown mottled grey.
 The fruits are obovoid, up to 9 cm long.
 The specific epithet macrostachya is from the Greek meaning 'large spike', referring to the inflorescence.
-Habitat is riverine and swamp forest, from sea level to 1300 m altitude.
+Its habitat is riverine and swamp forest, from sea level to 1300 m altitude.
 Local medicinal uses include the treatment of ringworm, sore eyes and stomach aches.
-B. macrostachya has been used as fish poison.
+Barringtonia macrostachya has been used as fish poison.
 It is found in China, Burma, Thailand, Vietnam, Malaysia, Brunei, Indonesia and the Philippines.